wei/SmartSpectra/swift/README.md

     ```

 2. Select the demo app target in Xcode.
-3. If you want to use Oauth, copy the Oauth config from PresageTech's developer portal (<https://physiology.presagetech.com/>) to your app's root.
-If you would like to use API key instead, navigate to [ContentView.swift](samples/demo-app/ContentView.swift) and replace the placeholder API key with your actual API key.
+3. Navigate to [ContentView.swift](samples/demo-app/ContentView.swift) and replace the placeholder API key with your actual API key obtained from PresageTech's developer portal (<https://physiology.presagetech.com/>) [See authentication](#authentication)
 4. Setup the signing and capabilities for the demo app target in Xcode.
 Make sure to select your development team and set a unique bundle identifier.
 5. Connect your iOS device to your computer.
 6. Select your device as the target in Xcode.